imagej/imagej.github.io/_pages/plugins/grid-collection-stitching.md

 How to use the Grid/Collection Stitching plugin
 ===============================================

--   Launch the stitching plugin from the menu item {% include bc content='Plugins | Stitching | Grid/Collection stitching'%}
+-   Launch the stitching plugin from the menu item {% include bc path='Plugins | Stitching | Grid/Collection stitching'%}
-    -   Launch the stitching plugin from the menu item {% include bc content='Plugins | Stitching | Grid/Collection stitching'%}
+    -   Launch the stitching plugin from the menu item {% include bc path='Plugins | Stitching | Grid/Collection stitching'%}
 -   In the plugin's graphical user interface (GUI), choose the position type as Positions from file from the first dropbox menu.
 Then choose the order as Defined by image metadata.
 With this choice, the images within your file do not need to be in any particular order.
 Click ok.
 -   When a second GUI appears, select a file from your dataset.
     -   If Prairie was used for data collection, ensure that the file selected is a .xml or .cfg